jp-mess/blog-main/index.md

 <br>
 <br>

-## Joint Image Generation with Stable Diffusion (coming soon)
+## Character Constancy in Stable Diffusion (coming soon)

 What if I want to generate a few picture of the same person, but in different scenes?
-This is actually very frustrating with just img2img pipelines.
+This is actually very frustrating with just img2img pipelines because of the lack of data, and it's very annoying to automate generating data like this (you can't scrape it).

 <br>
 <br>